MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 ## Add a Power Apps link to a step

-The process of adding a PowerApps link has two steps:
+The process of adding a Power Apps link has two steps:

 1. Copy the Power Apps link.
 1. Add the link to a step in the PC app.